 If your Perfect Prep machine is not working in the summer or displays a warning light it may be due to the hot weather.
 Most people read this post in June or July, prime heatwave time in the UK.
 The water temperature warning light might display in a heatwave, if the water temperature is over 25C.

 Baby H was grumpy for her milk, I was exhausted from frequent feedings and so it was time for her formula bottle.
 I dumped a bottle under the Perfect Prep machine and hit the button.
 Nothing happened.
 I tried again, and then I noticed a new light.
 This one:

 It was at that point I ‘learned’ that in 32C heat, tap water can warm up quite a lot.
-When I say learned, I really mean realised in the baby blur world I’ve been living in, it means realised through exhaustion that if I’m adding ice cubes to drinks, finding water from the tap disgusting and having a fridge full of drinks that taste nicer…. this might affect the Perfect Prep.
+When I say learned, I really mean realised in the baby brain blur world I’ve been living in, it means realised through exhaustion that if I’m adding ice cubes to drinks, finding water from the tap disgusting and warm to drink, and, having a fridge full of drinks that taste nicer…. this warm water might affect the Perfect Prep.

 Here is the link to the full excerpt from the Tommee Tippee website – you need to scroll to the bottom FAQ: http://www.tommeetippee.co.uk/support/faqs/perfect-prep-faqs/

 PS.
 We used the Perfect Prep Machine by Tommee Tippee for a bottle of two a day as it was so convenient (check out my review of it here – seriously I rate it as 100% recommended, 10/10 and a “New Mummy Blog Must Buy“)….